SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 as long as the shot is taken at the same target.
 One target, one die roll, one damage total.

-Sweep: These attacks, usually foot sweeps or roundhouses, are used when the character wants to make certain she hits the target, regardless of how much injury is caused.

 Sweep (Ranged): The character wants to"spray an area" with ammo.
 Only characters with weapons that go full auto, burst, or single ﬁre as multi (in general, just about any automatic weapon) can perform